Darjeeling tea gardens to pay 20pc bonus in two installments

-The managements of Darjeeling tea gardens on Friday agreed to pay bonus at a rate of 20 per cent for the year in two installments.
-The four-month-long impasse over payment of bonus to workers of tea gardens in the hills ended after state labour minister Malay Ghatak held a tripartite meeting in the city.
+The managements of Darjeeling tea gardens on Friday agreed to pay bonus for the year at a rate of 20 per cent, ending the four-month-long impasse during which workers had observed a 12-hour strike in the hills.
+The decision was taken to pay the bonus to the tea garden workers in two installments at a tripartite meeting held by state labour minister Malay Ghatak in the city.

 However, the minister was apprised of the poor financial conditions of the estates to pay more than 18.5 per cent, he said.
 "60 per cent of the bonus amount will be paid in the next 10 days while the rest 40 per cent of it will be paid after another tripartite meeting to be held by November," Mukherjee said.